 The third exam is the Final Exam, which is a presentation and defense of the student's thesis work.
 The Final Exam committee is appointed by the Graduate College upon the recommendation of the Center Director.
-As with the Prelim, the student initiates the appointment of this committee through the Biophysics and Quantitative Biology Office, who prepares the paperwork for the Graduate College.
+As with the Prelim, the student initiates the appointment of this committee through the Biophysics and Quantitative Biology Office.